-To Practice CAT 2017 Mock Test - Click here Or from below window:
+To Practice CAT Mock Test 2018 - Click here

 Mock questions of each section

-As per the CAT Mock Test 2017, the order of the sections on the exam day was as follows:
+As per the last year’s CAT Mock Test, the order of the sections on the exam day is likely to be as follows:

-Let us start with the CAT Mock Test 2017, where you can check the images and understand how the test would be.
+Let’s start with the CAT Mock Test.
+Candidates can check the images and understand how the test would be.
 The data is given on last year’s pattern of mock test.

-1. As you will visit the website and scroll down to find the Quick Tour tab.
-Click on CAT 2018 Mock Test link, a screen like given below will appear.
-The first screen will have your system name, number, subject, and photograph along with a log-in window.
-While checking the mock test you can proceed by just clicking on the green ‘Sign-in’ button, but at the time of the actual test, you must enter correct log-in id and password.
+1. Visit the website and scroll down to find the Quick Tour tab.
+Click on CAT 2018 Mock Test link.
+A screen like the one given below will appear.
+The first screen will have the system name, number, subject, and photograph along with a log-in window.
+While checking the mock test, candidates can proceed by just clicking on the green ‘Sign-in’ button, but at the time of the actual test, they must enter correct login id and password.

-2. As you will log-in, you will be re-directed to a new window.
-The instructions here are for the colour scheme, explaining the status of each question.
+2. After login, candidates will be re-directed to a new window.
+The instructions will be given here for the colour scheme, explaining the status of each question.
 Read all the instructions and understand the color scheme well, as it shows how many questions you have left unanswered, how many are answered, and how many are kept for review.

-3. As you will click Next, a screen like below will appear.
-This shows the Duration of the exam, which is 180 minutes, along with the maximum marks - 200.
-As the test will have sectional limit and candidates will not be allowed to switch from one section to another, candidates have to attempt sections in the same order as given.
-The first section to attempt will be Verbal Ability and Reading Comprehension (VARC) with 34 questions to be answered in exact 60 minutes.
-Followed by Data Interpretation & Logical Reasoning (DILR) with 32 questions and last Quantitative Ability (QA) with 34 questions.
+3. As candidates click Next, a screen like below will appear.
+This will show the Duration of the exam, which is 180 minutes, along with the maximum marks - 200.
+As the test will have sectional limit and candidates will not be allowed to switch from one section to another, they will have to attempt sections in the same order as given.
+The first section to attempt will be Verbal Ability and Reading Comprehension (VARC) followed by Data Interpretation & Logical Reasoning (DILR) and last Quantitative Ability (QA).
 Read instructions, select the ‘I agree’ button and click on the ‘I am ready to begin’.

-On-Screen Calculator and Timer - The mock test will also have the on-screen calculator is placed at the top right side of the screen, right below the on-screen timer.
+On-Screen Calculator and Timer - The mock test will also have the on-screen calculator.
+It would be placed at the top right side of the screen, right below the timer.
 Along with the basic calculations, it also includes calculation options for Algebra and Trigonometry.
-The on-screen timer will show you the countdown of one hour and right after 60 minutes, the section will automatically switch to the next one.
+The on-screen timer will show the countdown of one hour and right after that, the section will automatically switch to the next one.

-Option for Mark for Review - Like the previous years, the candidates will get the option to mark a question for review.
-After you answer the rest of the questions, you can revisit the marked question to review your answer.
-The legends provided below the Question Palette section to help you identify the Answered, Not Answered, Marked and Not Visited questions of the section.
+Option for Mark for Review – Just like last year, the candidates will also get the option to mark a question for review.
+After you answer the rest of the questions, candidates can revisit the marked questions to review their answer.
+Candidates can also identify the Answered, Not Answered, Marked and Not Visited questions of the section.

-Although you can revise a particular section after completing the questions, there is no scope for overall revision since the sections are time bound.
+Although candidates can revise a particular section after completing the questions, there is no scope for overall revision since the sections are time-bound.